-The Foresight Centre will publish the report “The Impact of the Virus Crisis on Economy.
+The Foresight Centre will publish the report “The Impact of the Virus Crisis on the Estonian Economy.
 Scenarios up to 2030” on 8 December.

 - The Foresight Centre started publishing surveys of the impact of the virus crisis on economic sectors on 17 November.